How to take the ultimate trip to Muscat, Oman’s enchanting capital

 Best things to do in Muscat

 For centuries, Muscat had one of the most sought-after harbours in the Middle East – an accolade that attracted riches and invaders aplenty.
-On the cliffs of its Old Town, you can see graffiti daubed by visiting crews across 500 years (it’s dubbed the “Sultan’s Visitors Book”), while Britain’s own Horatio Nelson docked here in the 1770s.
+On the cliffs of its Old Town, you can see graffiti daubed by visiting crews across 500 years (it’s dubbed the “Sultan’s visitors book”), while Britain’s own Horatio Nelson docked here in the 18th century.

 An afternoon’s mooch around the Old Town also reveals centuries-old city walls, crumbling watchtowers, and several museums in notable houses – including Bait Al Zubair, with its fine collection of traditional dress, weaponry, maps and curios.
 Tickets cost 3 Omani rial, or OMR (£6.30).